jiaaro/pydub/API.markdown

 **Supported keyword arguments**:

 - `format` | example: `"aif"` | default: `"mp3"`
-  Format of the output file, supports `"wav"` and `"raw"` natively, requires ffmpeg for all other formats.
+  Format of the output file.
+Supports `"wav"` and `"raw"` natively, requires ffmpeg for all other formats.
+  `"raw"` file require 3 additional keyword arguments, `sample_width`, `frame_rate`, and `channels`, denoted below with: **`raw` only**.
+This extra info is required because raw audio files do not have headers to include this info in the file itself like wav files do.
 - `codec` | example: `"libvorbis"`
   For formats that may contain content encoded with different codecs, you can specify the codec you'd like the encoder to use.
 For example, the "ogg" format is often used with the "libvorbis" codec. (requires ffmpeg)
 - `bitrate` | example: `"128k"`